 4. Your team don’t work as a team

 A strong team will produce better results.
-Ensure you are motivating individuals to work as a team, through regular meetings.
-This helps staff understand the workload of others and they can support one another, offer advice/ expertise where others are struggling.
-If you do have the budget, arrange for time out of the office as a team, everyone is more relaxed outside of work and this can help with team building and general communication.
+Ensure you are motivating individuals to work as a team, through regular meetings and communicating clear collective goals.
+Having regular team meetings will help staff understand the workload of others and they can support one another, offer advice/ expertise where others are struggling.
+If your budget allows, arrange for time out of the office as a team, everyone is more relaxed outside of work and this can help with team building and general communication.

 5. Reward schemes and benefits are lacking

 Budgets are often restricted for not for profit organisations, however not all rewards and benefits have to be expensive.
 Look outside the traditional benefits, such as lifestage benefits, access to retail discount schemes or salary sacrifice schemes.